-This is an easy and quick Japanese-style napa cabbage coleslaw.
-If you wonder what to do with napa cabbage, why not make this simple but delicious salad?
+This easy and quick Japanese-style napa cabbage coleslaw is the best!
+If you wonder what to do with napa cabbage, give this salad a try!

 Have you ever had this situation?
 You find a fresh napa cabbage at a local store but have no ideas what to do with it.